Authentication and security

 For enterprise SSO, FTE Tree checks the approved provider, verified email information when required, allowed domains, and the organization policy before treating a sign-in as valid for the organization.

 Review external group mappings whenever access roles change.
-A mapped identity-provider group changes role membership, while the access role itself controls the permissions and department access granted inside FTE Tree.
+A mapped identity-provider group changes role assignment, while the access role itself controls the permissions and department access granted inside FTE Tree.

 Email domain restrictions